-- (2)(i) If a loss described in paragraph (c)(2) of this section results in whole or in part from the indemnified person's negligence or failure to act in good faith, then the indemnity amount described in paragraph (d)(1) of this section shall be reduced in proportion to the amount of negligence or bad faith attributable to the indemnified person. - (ee) The warranties and indemnity stated in subsection (a) and (c) cannot be disclaimed with respect to checks.
-Unless notice of a claim for breach of warranty or for indemnity is given to the warrantor or indemnitor within 30 days after the claimant has reason to know of the breach or the facts and circumstances giving rise to the indemnity and the identity of the warrantor or indemnitor, the liability of the warrantor or indemnitor under subsections (b) and (d) is discharged to the extent of any loss caused by the delay in giving notice of the claim. - (df) A [cause of action] for breach of warranty or indemnity under this section accrues when the claimant has reason to know of the breach or the facts and circumstances giving rise to the indemnity.
+(2)(i) If a loss described in paragraph (c)(2) of this section results in whole or in part from the indemnified person's negligence or failure to act in good faith, then the indemnity amount described in paragraph (d)(1) of this section shall be reduced in proportion to the amount of negligence or bad faith attributable to the indemnified person.

+(ee) The warranties and indemnity stated in subsection (a) and (c) cannot be disclaimed with respect to checks.
+Unless notice of a claim for breach of warranty or for indemnity is given to the warrantor or indemnitor within 30 days after the claimant has reason to know of the breach or the facts and circumstances giving rise to the indemnity and the identity of the warrantor or indemnitor, the liability of the warrantor or indemnitor under subsections (b) and (d) is discharged to the extent of any loss caused by the delay in giving notice of the claim.

+(df) A [cause of action] for breach of warranty or indemnity under this section accrues when the claimant has reason to know of the breach or the facts and circumstances giving rise to the indemnity.

 This addition would also need to be supplemented with additional definitions that define electronic check and substitute check.
-Use of other Regulation CC definitions such as "original check" or "truncating bank" could also be helpful.
+A definition of truncating bank would also be helpful.